Aurorum/latin-vocabulary-tester/README.md

 ## Acknowledgements

 The Latin Vocabulary Tester has taken me countless hours to develop, but it wouldn't have been possible without the work of many others.
-Special thanks must be given to The Latin Dictionary and Latin is Simple for their excellent dictionaries, from which I was able to compile vocabulary lists.
+Special thanks to The Latin Dictionary, Latin is Simple and Wiktionary for their excellent dictionaries, from which I was able to compile vocabulary lists.
 The images on the site have been designed by Flaticon.
-As ever, I'm very grateful to Jess (@Ep8Script) for her help whenever my code mysteriously broke.
 Lastly, much appreciation must be expressed for my wonderful Latin teachers at school, all of whom have inspired my enthusiasm for the subject over the years!

-If you have any feedback or recommendations, please get in touch - you can reach me through the email on the site, or on Discord or Twitter.
+If you have any feedback or recommendations, please get in touch - you can reach me through the email or via this GitHub repository.
+I'm also more than happy to accept any Issues and review Pull Requests here.
 I hope that you will find the Latin Vocabulary Tester helpful and enjoy using it - _vale_! 👋🏽